CypElf/Blog/src/resources/articles/Write Up/Root-Me CTF/Reverse/Gate keeper/gate-keeper.md

 This is a write up for a challenge I created for the Root-Me CTF we organized to celebrate the 10k members on the Discord server. \
 Please keep in mind I wasn't a participant but the creator of the challenge, hence the level of details and explainations I am able to provide. \
-That was an amazing experience to help organizing this CTF, and I hope people learned a few things and enjoyed my challenges!
+That was an amazing experience to help organizing this CTF, and I hope people learned a few things and enjoyed my challenges! \
+Also, if you're French and want to know a bit about what eBPF is and how it works before reading this write up to better understand everything, I've also made a presentation about eBPF at this Root-Me event.
+You can find [the replay on Root-Me's Youtube channel](https://youtu.be/FTdrqxf4loE), if you're interested in watching it.

 ## Description